-Ketogenic diets also boost fat burning in a similar fashion as vigorous exercising.
+Ketogenic diets also boost fat burning in a similar fashion to vigorous exercising.
 Low insulin and blood glucose levels stimulate fat burning.
-In other words, keto helps you burn fat without lifting a finger.
+In other words, keto helps you burn fat without you lifting a finger.
 Nonetheless, everyone benefits from exercising and exercising boosts weight loss success.
 The thing with keto is that exercising is not necessary for burning fat as it is in other weight loss diets.

 Using the Keto Diet for Long-Term Success

-What everyone dreads on their weight loss journey is gaining the weight back soon after success.
+What everyone dreads on their weight loss journey is gaining weight their back soon after success.
 This is known as the yo-yo effect and is more common than we'd like to believe.
 According to one study review over 50% of people regain their weight back in the 4 years after losing the weight and 90% fail to keep the weight off in the next decade .